Contact the W. Cary Edwards School of Nursing

 Valerie Preston, AAS

 Valerie Preston received her Associates in Applied Science in Secretarial Science from Mercer County Community College.
 She has more than 27 years' experience working in the administrative field, primarily working at the executive level.
 She was appointed as program assistant to the Director of the Office of Military and Veterans Affairs at Thomas Edison State College in 2008.
-In 2011, she was appointed as Assistant to the Dean for the W. Cary Edwards School of Nursing at Thomas Edison State College.
+In 2011, she was appointed as Administrative Assistant for the W. Cary Edwards School of Nursing at Thomas Edison State College.

 Lisa Whitfield-Harris, MSN, MBA, RN